 Even if you have finished your home renovation, for example, and don’t think you will use us much this year – by supporting us annually you help to make us a robust resource for everyone and ensure that we’ll have what you need when you DO need us again!

 Can I pay in cash?
 How will payments be taken?

 In the interest of hygiene and to keep both you and our volunteers safe, we currently prefer contact less card payments.
 You can always go to your account, select and pay for your membership right here.
 We also accept cash or (ideally) card payments in person.

 I do not need to use the workshop spaces.
 Is there a membership option just for borrowing tools?

-No. You are paying to be part of this community.
-How you choose to use that membership is up to you.
-We would totally recommend you trying out a session at one of our workshops though once they are back open.
+No. Your membership gives you access to the entire ETL community and you can choose the resources that you need.
+Even if you only need to borrow tools, we’d recommend trying out a session at one of our workshops.
 Beginners are more than welcome, and we can assign you a volunteer to help you through any issues you may have with using tools.
 There are also free inductions as part of your membership, so we can train you how to use the larger machinery.

 How do I cancel my membership?

 We don’t refund memberships mid-year.
 If your membership is set to auto-renew and you don’t want it to, you can change that in your account on this page.
 You just have to un-tick the box that reads “◻️ Renew Automatically”.